PyDL/ASDA/README.md

 It is also suggested in this same work that the best combination of kernel sizes is 5, 7, 9, 11.
 This will be integrated into the code in version 2.3

+It is **highly** suggested that users should compare FLCT with SUVEL (https://github.com/PyDL/SUVEL) when detecting velocity fields from **high-resolution** photospheric observations.

 **November 2023: v2.2.1 released.
 The changes are:</br>**
 A bug in center_edge() is now fixed.
 It appeared when only 1 positive or negative swirl was detected.